RFAConv: Receptive-Field Attention Convolution for Improving Convolutional Neural Networks: Experiments and Discussions

 Moreover, as we mentioned earlier, spatial attention can be enhanced again by focusing on receptive-field spatial features.
 Therefore, we design RFCBAMConv and RFCAConv, which are improvements of CBAM and CA. In order to verify their advantages, we conduct experiments based on ResNet18 and report the relevant data in Table~\ref{classification2}.
 It is obvious that RFCBAMConv and RFCAConv achieve better recognition accuracy, compared with CBAMConv and CAConv in Table~\ref{classification1}.
 Most importantly, they also significantly improve performance at the cost of only a small increase in parameters and computational overhead.
 This is a strong demonstration that spatial attention can be improved by placing attention into the receptive-field spatial features.
 It fully demonstrates that spatial attention can be improved by placing attention into the receptive-field spatial features.
+In the Table~\ref{classification2}, we have also compared other excellent works.
+Compared to CBAM, works such as AFF-CAM \cite{Yang_2022_ACCV}, MCA \cite{yu2023mca}, LMA \cite{yu2023lma} and DAS \cite{salajegheh2023deformable} have been able to obtain satisfactory results for the network.
+But the performance obtained from RFCBAM obtained by focusing on receptive-field spatial features to improve CBAM and combining convolutional operations has obtained better performance.

 All classification experiments clearly demonstrate the significant advantages of our methods, because RFAConv, RFCBAMConv, and RFCAConv completely address the problem of convolution kernel parameter sharing.
 Moreover, it is worth noting that RFCBAMConv and RFCAConv outperform RFAConv, because they not only solve the problem of convolution kernel parameter sharing but also consider long-distance information through global pooling.